Table of Contents

 - Falls from high places (such as scaffolding)

-- Defective and dangerous machinery and equipment
+- Defective and dangerous machinery and equipment, like forklift accidents

 - Trenching and excavation accidents